 Reality: You need an experienced marketer to even start to see positive ROI!
 Not just anyone can do it.
 You need a team of creative minds that are also extremely detail-oriented.
 Additionally, ads managers work with copywriters to develop the perfect story to accompany the designer’s image.
 The tone of voice and color palettes all come into play to bring the initial idea to life.
 Then it’s critiqued by the client, edited, and finalized.

 Expectation: Set up ads and let them run.
 Job done!

 Reality: It’s so much more!
 There are daily check-ins to constantly optimize ads.
 This is not a set it and forget it task.
-Check out our recent blog for PPC landing page tips, by B Squared Media Ads Manager, Kaitlin Wichmann here.
+Check out our recent blog for PPC landing page tips, by a B Squared Media Ads Manager: The Best PPC Landing Page Tips.